Geometric-and-Combinatorial-Structures/Minimal-graphs-for-contractible-and-dismantlable-properties/README.md

 Additionally, we have introduced a slight variant to the g6 format.
 This consists of ignoring the data that indicates the number of vertices, called N(n) by McKay.
 We have called this format \_g6.
 The number of vertices is known based on which file the graph comes from.

-Compiling and running the program [Windows/split.cpp](./Windows/split.cpp), the file structure contained in the `cg` folder will be generated containing the graphs in \_g6 format, as well as the files `#cgV.dat` and `#cgVE.dat` containing cardinalities.
+Compiling and running the program [Windows/split.cpp](./Windows/split.cpp), the file structure contained in the `cg` folder will be generated containing the connected graphs up to 11 vertices in \_g6 format, as well as the files `#cgV.dat` and `#cgVE.dat` containing cardinalities.
+The output of such script is written in the second column in Table 1 of the paper *Minimal graphs for contractible and dismantlable properties* ([arXiv:2109.06729 [math.CO]](https://arxiv.org/abs/2109.06729)).

 Under GNU/Linux can be used the script [GNU-Linux/split.cpp](./GNU-Linux/split.cpp), which can be compiled and executed in the terminal as:
 ```